-I found these resources online when looking for support for myself and loved ones.
+I found these resources online when looking for support for myself and my loved ones.
 I checked these resources and thought I would share them here.
 This is by no means an exhaustive list and serves as an example of what you can find online if you are discerning.

-I’m not affiliated with these organizations in any way nor do I personally or professionally endorse them.
+I’m not affiliated with these organizations in any way, nor do I personally or professionally endorse them.

 From the CDC

 “Need help?
 Know someone who does?
-If you, or someone you care about, are feeling overwhelmed with emotions like sadness, depression, or anxiety, or feel like you want to harm yourself or others:
+If you, or someone you care about, are feeling overwhelmed with emotions like sadness, depression, or anxiety or feel like you want to harm yourself or others:

 Visit the Disaster Distress Helpline-call 1-800-985-5990, or text TalkWithUs to 66746”